 This beautiful song, “In Every Age”, by Janet Sullivan Whitaker is No 77 in As One Voice: the Next Generation.
 Based on Psalm 90, this song is listed for use in Lent and at funerals and has wider applications for more general use.
 I couldn’t get the feel of the excellent version on the CD sung by Jasmine Forsythe so I went for a simpler more rhythmic arrangement.
 You can also listen to a version (?
 Whitakers) at the spiritandsong site.
 There is even a pdf (nonprintable) of the song.
+The sheet music can be purchased at spiritandsong.

 It might be that the subtle variations in the verses might be too much for the assembly, so a cantor might have to sing the verses and leave the chorus for everyone else.
-The Youtube clip is a pretty good version too.

 Long before the mountains came to be